AEHT Staff & Board

 This working group is responsible for providing or identifying existing faith-based educational resources about different aspects of human trafficking.

 Currently these resources include modules, webinars and links to other various media.
-We seek to engage members with expertise on different aspects of trafficking to help with writing modules, presenting at webinars sponsored by USCSAHT and helping with exhibits at meetings which serve to educate people about human trafficking and the USCSAHT.
+We seek to engage members with expertise on different aspects of trafficking to help with writing modules, presenting at webinars sponsored by AEHT and helping with exhibits at meetings which serve to educate people about human trafficking and The Alliance.

 The Survivor Support working group empowers survivors by networking with sister-run houses throughout the country providing services to survivors and facilitating access to education and employment opportunities.